antonfirsov/docs/2016/07-week3/07-18-2016-week-in-dotnet.md

 Game of the week: Tumblestone
 -----------------------------------
 [Tumblestone](http://www.tumblestonegame.com/) is a fast paced action-puzzle game where players can battle their friends in multiplayer or spruce up their skills in the story or arcade modes.
-Tumblestones story campaign features over 40 hours of progressively difficult content with 10 different game play modifiers, challenging puzzles and boss battles.
-In arcade mode, players can kick back and relax with the casual Marathon mode, solve challenging puzzles with Infinipuzzel mode or play the fast-paced Heartbat mode.
+Tumblestone's story campaign features over 40 hours of progressively difficult content with challenging puzzles, boss battles and 10 different game play modifiers.
+In arcade mode, players can kick back and relax with the casual Marathon mode, solve challenging puzzles with Infinipuzzle mode or play the fast-paced Heartbeat mode.

 ![alt](gameScreen.png)

-Tumblestone was created by [The Quantum Astrophysicists Guild](http://quantumastrophysics.com/) using [Unity](http://unity3d.com/), JavaScript and [C#](https://channel9.msdn.com/Series/C-Sharp-Fundamentals-Development-for-Absolute-Beginners).
+Tumblestone was created by [The Quantum Astrophysicists Guild](http://quantumastrophysics.com/) using [Unity](http://unity3d.com/) and [C#](https://channel9.msdn.com/Series/C-Sharp-Fundamentals-Development-for-Absolute-Beginners).
 It is currently available on Steam for Windows and Mac, Xbox One, Wii U and PlayStation 4.

 User group meeting of the week: C# 6 and C# 7 with Kathleen Dollard
 ------------------------------------------------